dcfSec/ReqDBContentCreator/README.md

                         The tenant ID for the Entra ID oauth provider.
 Defaults to the env var 'REQDB_CLIENT_TENANT_ID' --client-id CLIENT_ID
                         The client ID for the Entra ID oauth provider.
 Defaults to the env var 'REQDB_CLIENT_CLIENT_ID' --insecure            Allows the connection to ReqDB over TLS.
 Use this only in local test environments.
-This will leak you access token
+This will leak your access token
   -f FILE, --file FILE  Input file used as a source for the standard.
 This is only needed for the CIS Controls as they are behind a login wall.
 Will be ignored by the other sources
+  -d, --debug           Turns on debug log output
 ```

 ## Versioning